laurabristot/laurabristot/README.md

 - 👋 Hi, I’m @laurabristot
 - 👀 I’m interested in front-end development
-- 🌱 I’m currently learning react.js
+- 🌱 I’m currently improving my js skills
 - 📫 How to reach me (https://www.linkedin.com/in/laura-bristot-33b4a523b/)

 - Recently started on this web/dev world and loving it so far!